 Welcome new IAMCR Ambassadors

-The IAMCR Executive Board extend a very warm welcome to our three newly appointed ambassadors: Gemma Lopez, based in Santa Clara California, Leah Komen at Daystar University Kenya, and Rodrigo Cetina Presuel at the Harvard Law School.
+The IAMCR Executive Board extend a very warm welcome to our four newly appointed ambassadors: Gemma Lopez, based in Santa Clara California, Leah Komen at Daystar University Kenya, Rodrigo Cetina Presuel at the Harvard Law School, and Anna Gladkova at Lomonosov Moscow State University.
 They join our original four ambassadors: Luis Santos (Portugal), Uma Shankar Pandey (India), Jude Genilo (Bangladesh) and Brian Pindayi (Southern Africa).

 The successful recent workshop for students on Conceptualising Research organised by our ambassador in Bangladesh (see photo below) illustrates this outreach work in action.

 Background information on the ambassador scheme together with links to the procedure for becoming an ambassador and portraits of our seven currently serving ambassadors can be found here on the IAMCR website.

 Our four recently appointed ambassadors extend the scheme in welcome ways but we still have some way to go to more fully reflect the diversity and international reach of IAMCR’s membership.
 Expressions of interest from members located in nations and regions not currently represented in the scheme are therefore very warmly invited and should be sent in the first instance to Vice President Graham Murdock, who co-ordinates the scheme, at G.Murdock [at] lboro.ac.uk